The Buyer Report

 We tested the PetraTools HD4000 over two full days in April 2026 on a 1.2-acre suburban property in Pennsylvania — the same state where PetraTools assembles their sprayers.
 Applications included pre-emergent weed control, liquid fertilizer, and a pest-perimeter spray around a 2,400 sq ft home.
 We tracked battery level, tank refills, and spray time from 7:02 AM until the motor failed.
 Pressure was measured at 100%, 75%, 50%, 25%, and 15% battery using a calibrated inline gauge.
 We also timed first-use priming out of the box and tested all 6 included nozzles independently.
 A competitor unit (Field King) was run on the same property the following day for comparison context.

-7h 12mbattery runtime in our test
+7h 12m Battery in our test

-224 galsprayed per single charge
+224 gal Sprayed per charge

-18tank refills — zero battery stops
+18 Tank refills — zero battery stops

 The HD4000 ran 7 hours and 12 minutes on a single charge, sprayed 224 gallons, and kept pressure within 5 PSI from a full battery to nearly empty.
 The battery claim is real, the comfort holds up over two-plus hours of continuous wear, and the support line answers in two rings.
 For a large-property homeowner who wants to spray all morning and not think about the sprayer, this is the one.